 It is also important to take into account any debt you currently carry, particularly if you have a cosigner.
 According to the article “Protect Cosigners, Families of Student Loan Borrowers With Life Insurance” for U.S. News & World Report by staff writer Susannah Snider, life insurance policies may be a good buffer for student loan borrowers with cosigners.
 The article writes: “If the responsibility for a student's loans transferring over would be unmanageable or financially devastating for the student's survivors, then a life insurance policy may give peace of mind.”
 While loans may be easier to plan for ahead of time, it is not possible to predict an exact cost of medical care should you fall ill.
 However, it is possible to prepare for these potential costs with your life insurance policy by selecting an amount high enough to buffer these expenses.

-To learn more about calculating your life insurance need, take advantage of our online life insurance calculator.
+To learn more about calculating your life insurance need, take advantage of this online life insurance calculator.

-If you are interested in learning more about life insurance policy options offered through your American Bar Association (ABA) membership, check out the ABA Insurance Program online here.
+If you are interested in learning more about life insurance policy options offered through your New York State Bar Association membership, check out the NYSBA Insurance Program online here.